elibroftw/blog.elijahlopez.ca/content/posts/what-is-greed.md

 ---
 title: "What Is Greed?"
 date: 2022-12-15T17:35:13-05:00
-draft: true
+draft: false
+tags:
+  - wisdom
 ---

 Greed is wanting so much that fulfilling your want would actually take away from someone else and thus have a negative impact on other people.

 Greed to attain as much money (profit) as possible so instead of cutting useless jobs, pay the useful jobs as low of a wage as possible.

 Greed to acquire the most land in order to make more money leasing it, or acquiring as many properties as possible in order to make more money from renting it in addition to paying for the property's equity.